hujhax/austin-improv-wiki/The Out of Bounds Comedy Festival.md

 In 2003, after the second festival, Lamb left Austin for Chicago, leaving the festival in the hands of [[Mike D'Alonzo]] and [[Shannon McCormick]], two longtime veterans of the Austin comedy scene.
 In their time in 2004 and 2005, D'Alonzo and McCormick expanded the festival to two stages, doubling the number of performers and the size of the audience.
 In 2006, Lamb returned to Austin and rejoined the production team.
 Since then, the festival has steadily grown every year; in 2008, the festival expanded to include short films and stand-up comedy.

+Earlier years of the festival included [[The Well Hung Jury Memorial Scholarship]], wherein improvisors would propose show ideas and possibly win an all-festival pass.

 ## List of Out of Bounds Festivals
 * [[The 2002 Out of Bounds Comedy Festival]]
 * [[The 2003 Out of Bounds Comedy Festival]]